USS Sturgeon (SS-187): Ninth patrol: December 1943 – January 1944

 On 13 December 1943, Sturgeon sailed for Japanese home waters.
 She sighted a seven-ship convoy with four escorts on 11 January 1944.
 Finding an overlapping target, she fired four torpedoes, and the cargo ship Erie Maru went to the bottom.
 The submarine was forced to go deep to avoid a depth charge attack and was unable to regain contact with the convoy.
 Five days later, she attacked a freighter Akagi Maru and the destroyer Suzutsuki in Bungo Channel.
 Suzutsuki was hit by two torpedoes which blew off the bow and stern.
-Sturgeon was pinned down all afternoon by the destroyer Hatsuzuki's counterattacks and cleared the area at 1855.
+Sturgeon was pinned down all afternoon by the destroyer Hatsuzuki's counterattacks and cleared the area at 18:55.
 Two attacks were made on a four-ship convoy on 24 January.
 One hit was registered on a Japanese merchant ship from the first attack while the spread fired at the other merchant ship sank Chosen Maru.
 Two days later, she made a fruitless attack on two freighters, and the submarine returned to Pearl Harbor, via Midway, for refit.

 Tenth patrol: April – May 1944

 Sturgeon's next assignment was in the Bonin Islands area from 8 April until 26 May and included plane guard duty near Marcus Island during aircraft carrier strikes there.
 On 10 May, she attacked a convoy of five merchant ships and two escorts.
 She made two hits on a small freighter before the escorts and an enemy plane forced the submarine to go deep.
 Sturgeon finally came to periscope depth and trailed the convoy until the next morning when she made an end-around run and fired four torpedoes at a freighter.
 Three hits put Seiru Maru under in two minutes.
 The submarine swung around and fired her bow tubes at another ship.
-Two hits were recorded; and, when last seen, the target was dead in the water, smoking heavily.
+Two hits were recorded; when last seen the target was dead in the water, smoking heavily.
 The submarine began plane guard duty on 20 May and rescued three airmen before heading for Midway two days later.